pau1a/Transcrypt/IA.md

 # **4. Page Hierarchy**

-The hierarchy assigns relative importance to pages and sections, organising them into parent–child relationships.
-It prevents flat sprawl, supports clear user expectations, and aligns structural depth with narrative weight defined in the PRD.
+This hierarchy defines how all surfaces relate to one another, assigning structural weight and ordering pages into clear parent–child relationships.
+It prevents unnecessary flattening, avoids deep or confusing nesting, and ensures users always understand where they are in the system.
+Hierarchical groupings in this section correspond to the structural templates illustrated in Appendix A.

 ## **4.1 Structural Tiers**